MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/array-class-stl.md

 ### <a name="remarks"></a>Açıklamalar

-Türü, denetimli sıra için sabit bir rastgele erişim Yineleyici işlevi görebilecek bir nesneyi tanımlar.
+Tür, denetlenen dizi için sabit bir rasgele erişim yineleyicisi olarak hizmet verebilen bir nesneyi açıklar.

 ### <a name="example"></a>Örnek